Skip to content

 • Patients, family members and/or carers can have access to the same information to avoid mixed messaging.

-• Advise your patients to read certain sections (e.g. pulmonary rehabilitation) when less experienced staff might be covering for staff absences to ensure they receive high quality information from experts in the field.
+• Advise your patients to read certain sections (e.g. airway clearance therapy) when less experienced staff might be covering for staff absences to ensure they receive high quality information from experts in the field.

 Importantly, Lung Flare Care is not intended to replace the role of the multidisciplinary healthcare team.